Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it lists only user's custom-uploaded Word templates, specifying the verb 'list' and the resource.
-It distinctively says 'only' compared to siblings like list_all_templates and list_builtin_templates.
+The description clearly states 'List only the user's custom-uploaded Word templates', specifying the verb and resource.
+It distinguishes this tool from siblings like list_all_templates and list_builtin_templates by focusing on custom templates.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.